-The Clinical Research Group of the Department of Microbiology, Immunology and Tropical Medicine (MITM-CRG) is part of the Research Center for Neglected Diseases of Poverty, located at the George Washington University School of Medicine and Health Sciences.
-The MITM-CRG is part of the Texas Children's Hospital Center for Vaccine Development - Product Development Partnership (PDP) and conducts clinical research trials of experimental products that are being developed for the prevention of neglected tropical diseases, particularly hookworm infection and schistosomiasis.
+The GW Vaccine Research Unit (GW VRU) is a collaboration between the Departments of Medicine and Microbiology, Immunology and Tropical Medicine located at the George Washington University School of Medicine and Health Sciences, and the GW Medical Faculty Associates (GW MFA).
+The GW VRU conducts clinical trials of experimental products that are being developed for the prevention of infectious diseases such as COVID-19, HIV, Zika virus, and neglected tropical diseases (NTDs), particularly hookworm infection and schistosomiasis.

 Clinical Trials Capabilities

-The MITM-CRG is located at the GW School of Medicine and Health Sciences, within state-of-the-art facilities of the Research Center for Neglected Diseases of Poverty, which opened in November 2013.
+The GW VRU is located at the GW School of Medicine and Health Sciences, within state-of-the-art facilities of the Research Center for Neglected Diseases of Poverty.

-The MITM-CRG is committed to providing a full range of research services to facilitate the development, implementation, and successful completion of clinical trials.
-The CRG ensures compliance with federal, state, and institutional regulations, policies, and procedures to protect the interests of study participants.
+The GW VRU is committed to providing a full range of research services to facilitate the development, implementation, and successful completion of clinical trials.
+The GW VRU ensures compliance with federal, state, and institutional regulations, policies, and procedures to protect the interests of study participants.

-The MITM-CRG consists of clinical investigators, with specialty board certification and faculty appointments at the George Washington University, a physician assistant and research coordinators.
+The GW VRU consists of clinical investigators, with specialty board certification and faculty appointments at the George Washington University, physician assistants, investigational pharmacists, and research coordinators.
 As a group we have combined experience in translational, Phase I, II, III, and IV clinical trials, and epidemiological studies.

 COVID-19 Vaccine Development

 The GW VRU is participating as a site for the Phase 2 trial of the Sanofi/GSK COVID-19 vaccine.
 Enrollment was completed in March 2021.